Asian Cuisine: An Edible Journey from Traditional to Contemporary

 - In addition to a CIA-arranged trip to southern India, you’ll have the opportunity to travel to nearby Thailand, Vietnam, Indonesia, and Malaysia.

 Full course details are available in CIA’s catalog.

-Only students in the CIA bachelor’s degree Food Business Management and Applied Food Studies programs are eligible for this concentration.
+Only students in the Food Business Management degree and Applied Food Studies degree are eligible for this concentration.